BraedenLyman/ParentPal/README.md

 **Adding Observation Records**
 1. Click the **"Add"** button (bottom right)
-2. Enterr the corresponding observation record details
+2. Enter the corresponding observation record details
 3. Click **"Add"** to save or **"Cancel"** to cancel
 4. The new record will be saved to the list of observation records for that child